|

 Nelson,

-Matter and Company began in 1854 when the partners E.W.
+Matter & Company began in 1854 when the partners E.W.
 Winchester and William

 Holdane founded a cabinetmaking establishment in Grand Rapids.
 The company